John Carroll University: Academics

-Undergraduate admissions
+Undergraduate programs & admissions

+John Carroll University offers more than 70 undergraduate majors and minors through its three academic colleges.
+The College of Arts and Sciences includes programs in humanities, natural sciences, social sciences, and education.
+The Boler College of Business offers programs in finance, marketing, management, economics, and entrepreneurship.
+The College of Health focuses on programs such as exercise science, public health, and healthcare leadership.
+Students may combine majors and minors across colleges for interdisciplinary study.

 In 2025, John Carroll University accepted 81.1% of undergraduate applicants, with admission standards considered difficult, applicant competition considered very low, and with those enrolled having an average 3.66 high school GPA.
 The college does not require submission of standardized test scores.
 If submitted, scores are considered.
 Those enrolled that submitted test scores had an average 1240 SAT score (18% submitting) or an average 27 ACT score (24% submitting).

-International programs

-John Carroll has several international programs in which eligible students are able to participate.
-The university operates several of their own programs and cooperates with other Jesuit universities in operating other programs.
-John Carroll University's Exchange Programs include the International Student Exchange Program, and programs at Kansai Gaidai University, Nanzan University and Sophia University, all in Japan as well as the Technical University of Dortmund, Germany and University of Hull, England.
-These programs include the Belfast Institute in Peace Building and Conflict Transformation, the Boler School of Business Semester in London, Italian Studies at Vatican City, the London Liberal Arts Semester, the Jesuit Beijing Center, as well as Casa de la Solidaridad in El Salvador.

-All international programs, including those for international students who study at John Carroll, are managed by the university's Center for Global Education.

 Rankings

-John Carroll University is included among the Princeton Review’s Best 390 Colleges in America and was listed by Princeton Review as one of the 209 Best Value Colleges in the country.
+In 2025, John Carroll University was included among the Princeton Review's Best 390 Colleges in America and was listed by Princeton Review as one of the 209 Best Value Colleges in the country.

 In the Wall Street Journal's 'The 2025 Best Colleges in the U.S.,' John Carroll University was ranked 206th out of 500 top institutions of higher learning nationwide, placing it in the top 7% of all colleges and universities in the United States.

 In the 2025 U.S. News & World Report college rankings, John Carroll University was ranked third out of 165 regional universities in the Midwest.
 The university has been ranked within the top ten of this category since 1988.
 The university was also ranked third (tied) for undergraduate teaching, third for "most innovative" schools, and 23rd as a "best value" school.

-The John M. and Mary Jo Boler School of Business was ranked first nationwide in Bloomberg Businessweek's 2016 “Best Undergraduate Business Schools” employer survey for the graduates best prepared for work in their fields.
-It was ranked 30th among all business schools.